wlaa41/wlaa41/README.md

 - Utilized MATLAB for simulation and analysis, contributing to aerospace engineering and autonomous vehicle development through stability analysis with eigenvectors and eigenvalues.

 ### AI Projects (11/2021)
-- Led Python-based AI & ML projects, including pathfinding with Ant Colony, ANN Simulation with 92% accuracy on MNIST, and optimized routing with Dijkstra's and A* algorithms.
+- Python-based AI & ML projects, including pathfinding with Ant Colony, ANN Simulation with 92% accuracy on MNIST, and optimized routing with Dijkstra's and A* algorithms.
 - Achieved 92% accuracy in Boston dataset house price predictions, demonstrating strong data analysis and machine learning model development skills.
 - Applied the Rescorla-Wagner model for psychological learning simulations, bridging theoretical AI concepts with practical applications.

-## Smart Home Automation Projects (12/2019)
-- Directed over 100 luxury smart home projects, integrating DALI, KNX, and C-Bus systems for mansions, villas, and palaces.
-- Automated high-end features such as AC, jacuzzis, curtains, and garages using Control4 and Crestron systems; proficient with Jira, Jung, Schneider Electric, and ABB.

 ## Education